- Crop Production: crop rotation, intercropping, no-till, pollination, pollinator habitat, pollinator health, windbreaks

 - Pest Management: biological control, cultural control, field monitoring/scouting, integrated pest management, prevention, row covers (for pests), smother crops

-The Conservation Biological Control Short Course synthesizes that body of research and offers realistic solutions for enhancing beneficial insect populations on farms.
-Specific course topics include beneficial insect biology, designing habitat for beneficials, pesticide risk mitigation, securing financial support through USDA programs, and real-world case studies.
+The Conservation Biological Control Short Course synthesized that body of research and offered realistic solutions for enhancing beneficial insect populations on farms.
+This project, the outgrowth of a six-year research initiative conducted by the Xerces Society and university research partners, presented conservation biological control as an easy-to-adopt framework for multiple crop systems.
+Specific course topics included beneficial insect biology, designing habitat for beneficial insects, pesticide risk mitigation, securing financial support through USDA programs, and real-world case studies.

-We will conduct the Conservation Biological Control Short Course in all 13 Southern SARE states, reaching at least 390 farm professionals.
-With increased knowledge of conservation biological control practices, course participants will improve the skills and capacity of farmers, and assist them in implementing conservation biological control management practices and on-farm habitat.
+We conducted the Conservation Biological Control Short Course in all 13 Southern SARE states, reaching 615 farm professionals and other attendees.
+With increased knowledge of conservation biological control practices, course participants are improving the skills and capacity of farmers, and assisting them in implementing conservation biological control management practices and on-farm habitat.

 Project objectives:div style="margin-left:1em;">

 During this project, we delivered a total of 19 Conservation Biological Control Short Courses in all Southern SARE states, including 6 courses in three states using leveraged funds.
 These courses provided training for 615 participants, exceeding our goal of 390 short course attendees.